- Dental Implants

-We offer a range of dental implant solutions to replace a single missing tooth, several teeth or an entire arch of teeth.
-Our team has the skills, technology, quality materials and experience to help you smile again.
+We offer dental implant solutions to replace a single tooth, several teeth or an entire arch with All-On-4®.
+We have the skills, technology and experience to help you smile again.

 Dental implants are the closest available solution to natural teeth that a dental implant dentist can provide.
 Nowadays, there is no need to live with missing teeth as dental implants are considered the gold standard of care for restoring your smile.

-Dental implants can replace a single missing or damaged tooth, multiple teeth or a full arch of teeth.
+Dental implants can replace a single missing or damaged tooth, multiple teeth or a full arch of teeth (known as All-On-4® dental implants).
 They also help stabilise full dentures in place, providing a better feel, form and function.

 Severe tooth loss can be devastating for patients, both physically and psychologically.
 Major tooth loss changes the way you chew and speak and can stop you from openly smiling.